Share on your favorite

 Wrap - Envelop, bundle.

-蒼 means "blue, pale, unripe."
+蒼 means "blue, verdant, pale."

-Blue - A deep blue color.
+Blue - A deep blue-green color like grass.

 Thrive - The way plants and trees thrive in a blue hue.